WOLF'S DEN

 If they are accompanied by a fix contract you will receive a fix refund once you take them to a vet of your choice and have them fixed.
 We require proof of the spay or neuter before refunding the deposit.
 If this is not done your fix deposit will not be refunded and or you will be billed for a breeding animal.
 Make sure your vet fixes the pig using proper mini pig techniques.
 We are not responsible for your vets' actions.

-As of 1-1-10 any and all pigs going to a pet home must be spayed and neutered before they leave our care and custody, unless other specific arrangments have been made.
+As of 1-1-10 any and all pigs going to a pet home must be spayed and neutered before they leave our care and custody, unless other specific arrangements have been made.

 A few facts and differences between the sexes.